scottish-government-design-system/designsystem.gov.scot/styles/layout/index.md

 phase: 3
 highlighttype: css
 ---
-The Design System's layout component is a tool used to help to arrange content on a page.
-It is most commonly used within the middle section of the [page template](/styles/page-template).
-The intention of the layout component is to make it easy for content to be placed into defined areas in your HTML across templates or content formats.
+The layout component is used to help to arrange content on a page.
+It is most commonly used in the middle section of the [page template](/styles/page-template).
+The purpose of the layout component is to make it easy for you to place content into defined areas in your HTML across templates or content formats.

 The layout component uses CSS Grid Layout with a fallback for browsers with no CSS Grid support.

 There are a number of responsive layouts provided in the Design System.
-You can create your own layouts if you need something that is not already defined in the Design System.
+You can create your own layouts if you need something that's not already defined in the Design System.

 ## Example: Article layout